Pamukkale: Discover Turkey's Enchanting Cotton Castle

 The History of Pamukkale

-The area was designated as a UNESCO World Heritage Site and declared a national park by the Turkish government in 1988.
+The area was designated a UNESCO World Heritage Site and declared a national park by the Turkish government in 1988, recognizing its cultural and geological significance.

 The Geology of the Cotton Castle